KristofferK/EducationScraper/README.md

   * DefaultCachingStrategy
     * Data from within 2 hours ago is considered fresh, and will remain in the cache.
     * Data older than 24 hours is considered stale, and will have to be regathered.
     * Data between 2 and 24 hours will slowly be phased out.
-The new the data, the higher the chance of it remaining in the cache.
+The newer the data, the higher the chance of it remaining in the cache.
 Keep percentage is described as "100 - (100 / 24 * hours)".
   * RigidCachingStrategy
     * Data from within 12 hours is considered fresh, and will remain in the the cache.
     * Data older than 12 hours, is considered stale, and will have to be regathered